 Offering value without the expectation of getting anything in return

 We spoke with Enrollment Resources, who are pretty much the experts when it comes to building valuable school brands.
 One suggestion they had was to offer potential students value without expecting to get anything from them:

 “When a prospective student invests their time into completing your online survey to find out if they are a good fit for your school or program (and if you’re a good fit for them), their personalized report should be emailed to them as soon as they hit “submit.”
 Sharing that information with them (their information!) should not be dependent on whether or not they speak with an advisor, book a tour, or complete any other action.
 The report generated by their answers to your survey should not only qualify them into or out of your program.
 It should also offer some insight into the next steps the prospective student can take toward their goals – whether it’s with your school or otherwise.”

 Joining industry affiliations — like Career Education Colleges and Universities (CECU), Commercial Vehicle Training Association (CVTA), and American Welding Society (AWS), to name a few — not only increases access to valuable partnerships, networking, and resource sharing, but it also adds credibility to your school and value for your students.
 Through these affiliations, you can provide employer connections for your students and alumni and be keyed into industry news, enabling you to tailor your programs to fit future industry needs.

 Finally, there is third-party validation.
 Being endorsed by an objective, outside organization illustrates your school’s commitment to graduate career advancement and its recognition by others.
-Receiving accreditation is one such way to do this.
-And here at Climb, we conduct an extensive evaluation on schools before partnering with them, in order to validate all Climb-financed institutions.
+Receiving accreditation is one such way to do this, or you can be evaluated by outside institutions.